 Answer 7.1 :

-a) To determine the rms value of the current in the connection, we use the following formula :
+a) To determine the RMS value of the current in the connection, we use the following relation :

-b) To calculate the total power being consumed over an entire cycle , we use the following formula :
+b) The total power consumed over an entire cycle can be calculated using the following formula :

 Question 7.2 :

 a) An AC supply has a peak voltage of 300 V. Calculate the RMS voltage